stablekernel/aqueduct/source/docs/db/validations.md

 See the API reference for `Validate` and its named constructors for possible options.

 `Validate` metadata on transient properties have no effect.
-This metadata is only valid for database-backed properties declared in a persistent type.
+This metadata is only valid for database-backed properties declared in a table definition.

 ### Custom Validators